Linker and Linker Scripts: From Theory to Practice

 2. Why Do Embedded Systems Need Custom Linker Scripts?

-After understanding the basic work of the linker, you might ask: don't the compiler and linker complete these tasks automatically?
-Why do we need to write linker scripts manually?
-This is because—embedded systems are diverse, and sometimes require mass production, which means we need to consider these details for cost optimization.
+After understanding the basic work of the linker, you might ask: Don't compilers and linkers automatically complete these tasks?
+Why do we need to manually write linker scripts?
+This is because—embedded systems are diverse, and sometimes require mass production, requiring us to consider these details for cost optimization.

 2.1 Memory Constraints in Embedded Systems